-As part of its mandate to ensure fair pricing in the market place, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
-The prices listed below reflect prices collected as at April 29th, 2020.
+As part of its mandate to ensure fair pricing in the marketplace, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
+The prices listed below reflect prices collected April 23rd – 25th, 2021.

 ||Average price per lb $

 ||Price per bird inclusive of pluck and gut* $

 ||Dressed weight (20% loss)

 The Consumer Affairs Division is interested in safeguarding not just the economic well-being of consumers but their health interests as well.
 Accordingly, consumers are advised to always:

 - Ensure that the premises of poultry depots are maintained in a sanitary condition and that there is running water;

 - Ensure that handling is done in a safe and sanitary fashion;